Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ## Flapping

-The Icinga 1.x logic on flapping detection uses the last 21 states of a service.
+The Icinga 1.x flapping detection uses the last 21 states of a service.
 This value is hardcoded and cannot be changed.
 The algorithm on determining a flapping state is